Prismatic Compass Surveying PDF Notes Download

 QB of OA = N a E

-Reduced Bearing: When the whole circle bearing of a line is converted to quadrantal bearing it is termed as reduced bearing.
+Reduced Bearing: When the whole circle bearing of a line is converted to quadrantal bearing it is termed as a reduced bearing.

 Fore and Back Bearing: